zolly-cpu/2UV-Project/README.md

 # 2UVFramework
-Atomaition framework for the chemical sector and healt care sector
+Atomation framework for the chemical sector and healt care sector

 # Donnation